Skip to Content

 Eiffel Tower Restaurant

-Reservations to the Eiffel Tower Restaurant can be made here, and while a guaranteed window seat costs $40 per person, it’s worth it.
-View the Eiffel Tower’s menu.
+Reservations are a must, and a guaranteed window seat costs $40 per person; it’s worth it.

 The Eiffel Tower at Paris photographed from the street below